About Me

 What to expect in the near future

-Even though I’m a Bitcoin enthusiast, I realize we’re far from mass adoption.
-I used to be one of the obnoxious maxis, I realized this doesn’t help anyone.
+Although I’m a Bitcoin enthusiast, I realize we’re still far from achieving mass adoption.
+I used to be one of the obnoxious maxis, but I realized this doesn’t help anyone.
 Don’t get me wrong.
 I love Bitcoin and do everything I can to help push adoption forward.

-But instead of seeing Bitcoin as the solution to everything, I started questioning more of the narratives and finding different solutions.
-One of them is fintech.
+But, instead of seeing Bitcoin as the solution to everything, I began questioning more of the narratives and exploring alternative solutions.
+One of them is FinTech, AI, and technology as a whole.

-If we collaborate, Bitcoin can be integrated into our daily lives and bring all its advantages.
-Instead of looking at it as an investment, we need to focus on its network effects and how it can be used in everyday life.
+If we collaborate, Bitcoin can be integrated into our daily lives, bringing all its advantages.
+Instead of viewing it as an investment, we need to focus on its network effects and how it can be utilized in everyday life.

 Which is what I’m doing now.
 I still write content about Bitcoin and support Relai by offering the simplest Bitcoin app available.
 Making it super easy for anyone to get on board and start allocating to Bitcoin.

-With that in mind, I hope you’ll enjoy my articles and pick up something new every time you come back.
-If you wish to get in contact with me, don’t hesitate and reach out via Email, Twitter, or LinkedIn.
+With that in mind, I hope you’ll enjoy my articles and pick up something new each time you return.
+If you wish to get in touch with me, please don’t hesitate to reach out via Email, X, or LinkedIn.

 Nostr: npub15w99e58vynflyrzgwzsr9svcjyym7yrufn5xfr7ut2wyfy43hrcqslyz93